NEW: Defense attorney: "It's going to be a challenge"

 Other charges for the parents include seven counts of abuse of a dependent adult, six counts of child abuse or neglect and 12 counts of false imprisonment.

-If convicted of all charges, they could face a maximum sentence of between 94 years and life in prison.
+If convicted of all charges, they face a maximum sentence of between 94 years and life in prison.

 When asked about the number of counts and the nature of the charges, Macher said: “It’s going to be a challenge.”